the-themis-benchmarks/home/README.md

 * `-o ../monkey-results/` specifies the output directory of testing results
 * `--monkey` specifies the testing tool

-If everything is okay, you should see (1) an Android emulator is started, (2) the app `ActivityDiary` is installed and started, (3) Monkey is started to test the app, and (4) the following similar texts are outputted on the terminal.
+If this step succeeds, you should see (1) an Android emulator is started, (2) the app `ActivityDiary` is installed and started, (3) Monkey is started to test the app, and (4) the following similar texts are outputted on the terminal.

 <details>
 <summary>**click to see the sample outputs.**</summary>